kunal00000/Hashnode-Articles/cle2umvf0000t09jq9z8e120v.md

 The journey of finding the perfect organization to contribute to during Google Summer of Code (GSOC) was an exciting yet daunting task.

-If you do not have some basic outline of what GSoC is, you can read my previous blog "[**Preparing For GSoC :&gt; Gathering Information**](https://kunalverma2468.hashnode.dev/preparing-for-gsoc-gathering-information)" to know how can you gather useful information about Google Summer of Code. **Believe me, you will get amazing and priceless responses when you will ask people who themselves have been on the journey.**
+If you do not have some basic outline of what GSoC is, you can read my previous blog "**Preparing** **For** GSoC:&gt; Gathering Information" to know how can you gather useful information about Google Summer of Code. **Believe me, you will get amazing and priceless responses when you will ask people who themselves have been on the journey.**

 My first step was to ask directly from previous year GSoCers in the same generic message which I sent them to know more about GSoC if they knew of any organizations aligning with my tech stack.
 Although I didn't get much help, I knew that finding the right organization was going to be a task that I would have to take on myself.